WebOrigami/docs/src/content/language/tutorial.md

 ## Add an HTML extension

 We want the pages in the `team` area to end in a `.html` extension because that helps indicate the type of data the files contain.
-One way you can do that in an Origami map is defining a `keyMap` with a small template.
+One way you can do that in an Origami map is defining a `key` with a small template.

-<span class="tutorialStep"></span> In `site.ori`, update the `team` formula's `keyMap` option to add a`.html` extension to the keys.
+<span class="tutorialStep"></span> In `site.ori`, update the `team` formula's `key` option to add a`.html` extension to the keys.

 <clipboard-copy>